SCCapstone/PRClub/README.md

 2. Run `npm install`.

 ## Running
-Run `expo start` from the root directory of this repository
+Run `expo start` from the root directory of this repository.

 ## Deployment
 TODO